VivekBits2210/pykindler/README.md

 ```sh
 pykindler-run -f /home/some-user/Desktop/my-book.epub
 ```
-- If you just want to not convert to mobi, choose your own extension with -x
+- If you want to not convert to mobi, choose your own extension with -x
 ```sh
 pykindler-run -f /home/some-user/Desktop/my-book.mobi -x epub
 ```